rxdock/rxdock/docs/getting-started-guide/quick-and-dirty-installation.rst

    $ make test

-If the test has succeed, you are done, enjoy using rDock!
+If the test has succeed, you are done, enjoy using |Dock|!

 Otherwise, please check your dependencies and all the previous commands or go to :ref:`Support Section <support>` to ask for help.

-Just as a concluding remark, don't forget to set the necessary environmental variables for running rDock in the command line (for example, in Bash shell):
+Just as a concluding remark, don't forget to set the necessary environmental variables for running |Dock| in the command line (for example, in Bash shell):

 .. code-block:: bash

-   $ export RBT_ROOT=/path/to/rDock/installation/
+   $ export RBT_ROOT=/path/to/rxdock/installation/
    $ export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$RBT_ROOT/lib
    $ export PATH=$PATH:$RBT_ROOT/bin